There are usually no signs or symptoms of lung cancer in the early stages. Symptoms develop as the condition progresses.

 The main symptoms of lung cancer include:

-- a cough that doesn’t go away after 2 or 3 weeks
+- a cough that does not go away after 3 weeks

 - a long-standing cough that gets worse

 - an ache or pain when breathing or coughing

 - persistent breathlessness

 - persistent tiredness or lack of energy

 - loss of appetite or unexplained weight loss

 - changes in the appearance of your fingers, such as becoming more curved or their ends becoming larger (this is known as finger clubbing)

 - difficulty swallowing (dysphagia) or pain when swallowing